Arlene404/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that creates an empty file called hello
-Script add execute permission to the owner of the file hello Script that execute permission to the owner and the group of the owner, and the read permission to the users, the file hello
+Script add execute permission to the owner of the file hello Script that execute permission to the owner and the group of the owner, and the read permission to the users, the file hello Script that adds the execution permission owner, the group owner and the other users, to the file hello